 What are Fluoride Treatments?

 Fluoride is the most effective substance available for promoting the health and strength of your teeth.
-While most people get the fluoride they need from communal water sources; some individuals require additional fluoride treatments in TX.
+While most people get the fluoride they need from communal water sources, some individuals require additional fluoride treatments.
 Typically, young children and people with a history of tooth decay require additional fluoride treatments.
 The best way to find out if you can benefit from fluoride treatments is to talk with your dentist.

-Getting a fluoride treatment in Missouri City, TX is one of the best ways to catch up on your dental health.
+Getting a fluoride treatment at Lovett Dental Missouri City is one of the best ways to catch up on your dental health.
 Fluoride is safe and effective and can benefit people in a variety of situations.

 Who Needs Fluoride Treatments?

 There can be several reasons that you would need fluoride treatments.
-TX residents should be aware of all of these conditions.
-While individuals with healthy teeth are likely getting the fluoride they need from tap water; if you have recent damage to your teeth, you can benefit from additional fluoride.
+You should be aware of all of these conditions.
+While individuals with healthy teeth are likely getting the fluoride they need from tap water, if you have recent damage to your teeth, you can benefit from additional fluoride.
 Some of the signs you need fluoride treatment include:

 - Less than average saliva flow